 “It’s also a beautiful site,” Wilson says.
 “We take pains to show how resilient people were to create rich lives inside (the compound).”

 Interestingly enough, no original barracks were left on site after the war.
-They were torn down or sold to homesteaders and one, an administration building, even made it to Greybull, Wyo., where it was used for veteran's barracks and then to Shell, Wyo., where it was used by the University of Iowa as a field station.
+They were torn down or sold to homesteaders and one, an administration building, even made it to Greybull, Wyo., where it was used for veteran’s barracks and then to Shell, Wyo., where it was used by Iowa State University as a geology studies field station.
 The barrack recently returned to Heart Mountain Interpretive Center where it is being restored and readied for public access.

 Farming at Heart Mountain